pillowlab/StepRampMCMC/README.md

 -    ``Linking error: undefined reference to `__cxa_atexit'``
       **Solution**: append `-lm -lstdc++` to the `CXXLIBS` option in your `mexopts.sh` file

+-    MATLAB's mex linker may report a gcc version warning such as `Warning: You are using gcc version "4.9.1".
+The version currently supported with MEX is "4.4.x".` **Solution**: We have tested that this warning can be ignored in MATLAB R2013a.

+-    Compiler gives a warning about a CUDA header file such as ``/usr/local/cuda/samples/common/inc/exception.h`` **Solution**: This problem is associated with older versions of CUDA and can be ignored.
+Upgrading to version 7.0 eliminates this warning.

 Running the Model Comparison
 ===================